suchitrak/BasicFrameWorkUsingWebdriverio/README.md

 Has 1 test and takes 3s to execute

 ## Improvements that could be made to the framework
 1. Add a html parser.
 So the response from the API could be parsed and list of companies and details of existing computers could be stored as part of test data.
+Also add unit tests for the html parser
 2. Add more P3,P4 Tests
 3. lint needs to be added
 4. Can be made an Async framework